isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 This tool definition is going to compute a set of different statistics for each bam file.
 The statistic-type is delineated by a column label.
-An interesting thing here, is that the standard output, usually printed to the screen, is captured and saved using the input file name where '.bam' is replace with '.stats', and the output looks for that '.stats' with the file glob.
+An interesting thing here, is that the standard output, usually printed to the screen, is captured and saved using the input file name with '.stats' added on, and the output looks for that '.stats' with the file glob.